haroonalbar/brownie_simple_storage/readme.md

         brownie
         brownie init => for creating new brownie project *didnt work because readme.md was there*delete readme after init create readme

+contacts > SimpleStorage.sol
+        brownie compile *for compiling the contract it .jason will be on build/contracts*

+create a script deploy.py
+        brownie run filename *for running scripts*